 Phase I Overview

-The Phase I curriculum consists of thirteen modules that comprise year one and year two of the four-year medical school program.
+The Phase I curriculum consists of twelve modules that comprise year one and year two of the four-year medical school program.
 These modules integrate core basic science disciplines including anatomy, biochemistry, histology, microbiology, neuroscience, pathology, pharmacology, and physiology as well as basic clinical skills, preventive medicine, ethics, behavioral sciences, and other topics relevant to clinical practice.

 As the curriculum is fluid, module directors often revise their schedules.
 Updated calendars are posted immediately upon revision.
 Please be sure to check the Academic Calendars page often.
 The latest revision date is listed under each academic calendar.
 Updates are also immediately reflected in the JayDocs calendar.